MusiqueGraeme/webext-docs/how-to/extensions68.rst

 in this way).
 Note that no second argument is supplied.
 The returned object is a dictionary of only the objects listed in ``EXPORTED_SYMBOLS``.

+Note that as well as changing the syntax for module import it seems that MailUtils.js has been replaced by MailUtils.jsm

 Network API Changes
 -------------------